 USD 108 offers a free afterschool and summer program titled PowerZone for all students in grades K-6 who wish to participate.
 Our PowerZone program is staffed by committed individuals who believe in allowing students to explore various ways of learning.
 Our PowerZone program is not focused solely on homework help, but rather is an exploratory program that gives our students an opportunity to shine in other areas.

 USD 108 also offers an afterschool and summer program, The Infinity Project, for students in grades 7-12.
-This is possible due to a 21st Century Learning Grant.
+This is possible due to a 21st Century Learning Grant and is an opportunity for our older students to engage in activities and events they might not be able to themselves.

 The USD 108 Board room and district offices are housed in a beautifully renovated former elementary school at 101 W. College Street.
 PowerZone occupies the upper floor of this building.